Adroiti/docs-for-code-review-tools/tfsec/aws-vpc-disallow-mixed-sgr.md

-Pattern: Use of mixed security group rules
+Pattern: Use of mixed AWS security group rules

 Issue: -